 Professional Organizations and Honors

-These organizations include the Alliance for Clinical Trials in Oncology, the American Society of Clinical Oncology, the Mesothelioma Foundation, the International Mesothelioma Interest Group, the International Association for the Study of Lung Cancer, and the American Association for Cancer Research.
+These organizations include the Alliance for Clinical Trials in Oncology, the American Society of Clinical Oncology, the Mesothelioma Foundation, the International Mesothelioma Interest Group, the American Association for Cancer Research, and the International Association for the Study of Lung Cancer.

-As a true mesothelioma expert Dr. Kindler sees over 100 mesothelioma patients each year, while other doctors may see one or none.
-She is dedicated to providing these patients with the best care and treatment and to turning mesothelioma into a manageable chronic condition instead of a death sentence.
-She works for awareness of the harm that asbestos can cause, which she saw firsthand with her own father.Get Your FREE Mesothelioma Packet
+As a true mesothelioma expert, Dr. Kindler sees over 100 mesothelioma patients each year.
+She is also dedicated to providing these patients with the best care.
+Her goal is to turn mesothelioma into a manageable, chronic condition rather than a death sentence.
+Dr. Kindler works tirelessly to bring awareness of the harm asbestos can cause; the harm she witnessed firsthand with her own father.Get Your FREE Mesothelioma Packet